tommasosansone91/geoApp/dev_utils/install_on_raspberrypi.md

 > Make sure you have already installed postgresql, or the installation of python module `psycopg2` will raise problems and confliects.

     sudo apt update

+### Safe install of GDAL

+safe install `GDAL` before massively installing all the other python modules.

+GDAL can be installed as python module only if it was before installed "at OS-level" (via `apt`).

+    sudo apt install libgdal-dev

+Install GDAL as python module

+    pip install GDAL==$(gdal-config --version | awk -F'[.]' '{print $1"."$2}')

+>[!IMPORTANT]
+> the python library of GDAL must have version corresponding to the GDAL installed via apt.

 ### Safe install of psycopg2